top of page

 2. Length of Class Time: Authentic Montessori programs have a three-hour uninterrupted work period each morning.
 During this three-hour session, your child will receive lessons from his or her teacher and is never interrupted to join all-class exercises over self-chosen activities.

-3. Individualized Curriculum: A true Montessori program supports the individual development of your child.
+3. Individualized Learning: A true Montessori program supports the individual development of your child.
 This is very different from a one-size-fits-all curriculum that suggests all children are ready to do the same thing at the same time because they are a particular age.
 In an authentic Montessori classroom, the curriculum conforms to your child instead of your child having to conform to the curriculum.

 4. Calm and Peaceful Classrooms: A good Montessori classroom is calm and peaceful.
 You will see many children deep in concentration as they choose an activity and work with it for a good long time.
 Other children are moving in the classroom as they choose an activity and sit down to work, but the movement in the classroom is slow and purposeful.

-5. A Beautiful Classroom Environment: Montessori classroom environments are exquisitely prepared with materials laid out by subject on long, low shelves.
+5. Prepared Environment: Montessori classroom environments are exquisitely prepared with materials laid out by subject on long, low shelves.
 The materials will be clean and beautiful and alluring to the child.
 You will see a lot of materials made of wood and glass and natural fibers.
 You will rarely, if ever, see plastic.
 Authentic Montessori classrooms have materials that facilitate independence: dull knives to slice apples, miniature graters to shred cheese, ingredients like flour, salt, sugar, yeast and water to make and bake bread, glass vases and fresh flowers to practice flower arranging, or polish and small applicators to shine brass, silver, wood and mirrors.
 You will see handmade reading materials.
 You will also see the most amazing mathematics materials that concretize concepts to facilitate understanding in learning instead of mindless memorization.
 Lastly, you will see the full complement of Montessori materials that allow your child to learn academic subjects in language, mathematics, science, and music.

 6. Multi-Age Classrooms: Authentic Montessori classrooms group children together by three-year age spans.
 This means a third of the children in a class will be three years old, a third will be four and a third will be five, turning six.
 A bona fide Montessori school will ALWAYS have kindergarten included in this age grouping, with three and four-year-old children and will never separate kindergarten children into a different class.
 The reason?
 Older kindergarten-age children model respectful behaviors and advanced work that the younger children will eventually one day experience.
 Younger children certainly benefit from this mentoring—but also the older children, irrespective of personality, are afforded an opportunity of leadership.